The entire book appears at this link with chapters added after appearing online:

 center of the universal condition.

-Tyger walks through the Delchamps Supermarket with Mac:,
+Tyger walks through the Delchamps Supermarket with Mac, who is

-The dynamically deranged duo carefully return the nitrous emptied
+The dynamically deranged duo carefully return nitrous emptied

 canisters to the wrong shelves and keep moving along.

-They float along like a couple of songs, feeling like a day
+a couple of Weird Al songs, feeling like a day on the beach.

 Tyger explains the latest surveillance assignment with